DawitG21/Bluespace/README.md

-# BluespaceApp
+## WorkspaceApp
-blueSpaceApp allows you to signup for premier work-spaces and events, whether you need a pass for a day, a dedicated desk for your business, or an office suite for your entire company.
+This app allows you to signup for premier work-spaces and events, whether you need a pass for a day, a dedicated desk for your business, or an office suite for your entire company.

 Developed using Typescript, CSS3, HTML 5 and .NET CORE REST API.
 The app can perfom all the CRUD operations-for creating, reading, updating and deleting various components(workspaces,events,services etc).
 For the backend,